SaraGhlm/Othello/README.md

 ## The program

-This program has 3 playing mode:
+This program has 3 playing modes:
 * Two player: Two human playing against each other.
 * One player: A human playing against computer.
 * Zero player: Two computer players playing against each other.